TeamIrish/PlanetAusmus/README.txt

               | |
               |_|

-    by Matthew Rundle
+  Matthew Rundle, Benjamin Laws, Matthew Mahan, Paul Kennedy

 ------------------------------------------------------------

-A 2D tile-based map editor using C++ with the SDL libraries.
+A 2D top-down RPG using C++ with the SDL libraries.

 Created for use in the semester project for the Spring 2013 semester CSE20212 class (Fundamentals of Computing II) at